The Cooper Companies, Inc. research snapshot

 COO AI Stock Analysis

 COO AI stock analysis currently reads CooperCompanies as a durable medical device business with recurring contact lens demand, a global CooperVision franchise, improving CooperSurgical execution, and a management plan focused on margin repair, free cash flow, buybacks, and debt reduction.
-The setup is not a clean buy signal because GAAP earnings were pressured by a CooperSurgical fertility media recall litigation charge, Asia Pacific CooperVision revenue was soft in Q2 2026, and the stock still trades at about 61.53x TTM GAAP EPS despite a much lower forward non-GAAP multiple.
-The COO AI stock forecast therefore uses scenario ranges, not a precise price promise, and treats organic growth, recall settlements, CooperSurgical strategic review, tariffs, margins, cash conversion, and the 200-day moving average as the main variables.
+The setup is not a clean buy signal because GAAP earnings were pressured by a CooperSurgical fertility media recall litigation charge, Asia Pacific CooperVision revenue was still soft in Q2 2026, and the stock still trades at about 61x TTM GAAP EPS despite a much lower forward non-GAAP multiple.
+The COO AI stock forecast therefore uses scenario ranges, not a precise price promise, and treats organic growth, recall resolution cash, CooperSurgical strategic review, tariffs, margins, cash conversion, and the 200-day moving average as the main variables.

 Current price